Loomio: EU specific

 Loomio has committed to address the needs and regulations of the EU market.
 In 2018 the EU General Data Protection Regulation (GDPR) came into effect and Loomio confirmed that it is GDPR compliant.
 In 2019 Loomio started planning a Loomio.eu service to use EU based hosting in response to requests from EU users.

 Integrations

 Recent versions include more features of integration with other software.
 It is possible to connect Loomio group notifications to Slack, Microsoft Teams and Mattermost.
 It is also possible to add a Single Sign On (SSO) using central authentication provider like Microsoft Azure Active Directory.

-Projects using Loomio
+Prominent Projects using Loomio

 Prominent projects that have used Loomio for collaborative work based on democratic process: